 Arnold Palmer is commonly made with 50% tea and 50% lemonade.
 However, you're welcome to adjust the ratios to suit your tastes.
 It's common to make an Arnold Palmer with 75% tea and 25% lemonade.

-For this recipe, we're preparing the tea and lemonade together, so you'll just want to use less sugar for a less sweet drink.
+This is entirely up to your tastes.
+Prepared lemonade and sweet/unsweet tea can be combined to create an Arnold Palmer with your preferred sweetness.
+For this recipe, we're preparing the tea and lemonade together, so you'll need to use less sugar for a less sweet drink.
 The lemonade portion of the recipe does require some sugar to balance with the tartness of the lemon juice, so you don't want to omit it entirely.

 Arnold Palmer tastes best within a day of preparing, but will keep for 3-4 days in the refrigerator before it begins to taste "off".